Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-4/lecture-materials/gametimer-feature-advanced-exercise.md

 <br>
 <br>

-Alright, so all there's left to do is to call our helper function with a 1 second delay as soon as the GameTimer components is mounted to the DOM.
-To accomplish this, we're going to use the [`setInterval`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) function that comes with most modern web browsers.
+All we need to do is to call our helper function with a 1 second delay as soon as the GameTimer is mounted to the DOM.
+To accomplish this, we'll use the [`setInterval`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) function that comes with the web browser.

 <br>
 <br>

-**This function takes a callback, and a delay value for arguments, and then uses that data to create an object in a special part of your browser's memory called the heap.**
+**This function takes a callback and a delay value for arguments to create a "timer interval" object in your browser's memory**

 ```javascript
 setInterval(callback, delay);